maytiara/squiggle-owl-d3/README.md

 ## Pie-chart : Basic

-Generated random dataset that reflect using pie-chart 🍕📊
+The pie chart shows the distribution of a dataset that is randomly generated.
+The sizes of the slices reflect the data in a form of calculated percentage. 🍕📊
 <br/>

 ![heroku](https://img.shields.io/badge/Deployed-Heroku-blue) ![d3-js](https://img.shields.io/badge/library-D3-blue) ![license](https://img.shields.io/badge/license-MIT-green)